Scispirit

 Wholemeal Bread

 The main point of making bread is the delight of getting your hands into the lump of dough to knead it rhythmically into the light texture that is the essence of bread.
 Few activities are so satisfying!
 In addition, you can create varieties of bread that are unobtainable in any other way.
-The recipe below gives a strong-flavoured, substantial bread.
+I give below two versions (one quick, one leisurely) for the strong-flavoured, substantial bread that we live on.

 Ingredients